yappy2000d/oProjector/README.md

 # oProjector
-A warper for EPSON projector Web Control.
+A warper for EPSON projector Web Control make with Qt.